sabre-io/event/README.md

 `EventEmitter::emit()` will return `false` if the event was cancelled, and true if it wasn't.

 SabreDAV uses this feature heavily as well.
-When a HTTP request comes in various plugins see if they are capable of handling the request.
+When a HTTP request is received various plugins see if they are capable of handling the request.
 If they do, they can return false so other plugins will not also attempt to handle the request.

-Exceptions also stop the chain.
+Throwing an exception will also stop the chain.

 ### Passing arguments